R3LL1K/anz-email/README.md

 - update the contents of one or more email

 The postman collection has been included in the commit for functionally testing the apis.
 This is under ```src/test/resources```.

+I used basic auth as a means in which this api could be used by multiple users.
+Currently it's making use of an in memory store which is storing only 1 user.
+However, If a db is implemented, we could validate each user and query the emails for each of the specific users